.

 1962: SV Series

-1962's big news in the States was the introduction of the Dodge Custom 880 to fill the market niche left open by DeSoto's demise.
-While the 880 was an attractive car (in my opinion, nicer looking than the '62 Dart/Polara), its undisguised combination of '61 Dodge front clip and '62 Chrysler tail left no explanation needed as to its place in Chrysler's grand scheme.
-U. S. MoPar fans were taken aback by the 880's mixed heritage.
-Canadians would not have been surprised, with many pre-1960 Canadian Dodges being Plymouths with Dodge front clips and distinctive Canadian model names (i. e., Dodge Regent = Plymouth Savoy, Dodge Mayfair = Plymouth Belvedere, etc.).
-However, with Canadian Dodge dealers selling the Chrysler line, the 880 was considered unnecesary in Canada.
+In 1962, Dodge launched the Custom 880 to DeSoto’s niche.
+While the 880 was an attractive car, its undisguised combination of 1961 Dodge front clip and 1962 Chrysler tail were obvious, and American fans were taken aback.
+With Canadian Dodge dealers selling the Chrysler line, the 880 was unnecesary in Canada.
 The mixing and matching of fronts and rears would reappear in the Canadian Valiant line the following year.

 Bill Watson added: